Ethnic Groups Of Afghanistan Map

 Q: How do ethnic identities interact with religious identities in Afghanistan?

 A: While the majority of Afghans are Muslim, there is significant diversity within Islam itself.
 The Pashtuns are primarily Sunni, while the Hazaras are predominantly Shia.
-This religious divide, while not always directly aligning with ethnic lines, has sometimes played a role in shaping political and social dynamics.
+Now, this religious divide, while not always directly aligning with ethnic lines, has sometimes played a role in shaping political and social dynamics.
 Other ethnic groups include a mix of both Sunni and Shia Muslims.

 Q: What role does tribalism play in Afghan society?